dzufferey/dzufferey.github.io/concurrency_theory_2018/exercises/bonus_exercises_1.md

 ```

 __Task.__
-Exlpain what the algorithm above is doing in terms of (bi)simulation.
+Explain what the algorithm above is doing in terms of (bi)simulation.

 ## CSM Synchronizability